dinzdale/openchargemap_android_library/README.md

 **Use the OpenChargeMapViewModel as follows:**
-Create an instance of the ViewModel OpenChargeMapViewModelFactory with a reference to your Android Application and  the number of days to expire/refresh the core data database data.
+Create an instance of the ViewModel with the OpenChargeMapViewModelFactory, with a references to your Android Application and the number of days to expire/refresh the core data database data.
 Database expiration/refresh will occur after 10 days by default.

      `openChargeMapViewModel = ViewModelProviders.of(this,OpenChargeMapViewModelFactory(application)).get(OpenChargeMapViewModel::class.java)`